 Planning Support for the ImageLabel Control

-In this section, you analyze the current UFT One support of the ImageLabel control and the adjacent text box, determine how you want UFT One to recognize the controls, and fill in the Custom Class Support Planning Checklist, accordingly.
+In this section, you analyze the current support of the ImageLabel control and the adjacent text box, determine how you want the controls recognized, and fill in the Custom Class Support Planning Checklist accordingly.

 In the Eclipse Package Explorer tab, right-click SampleApp.
 Select Run As > Java Application.
 The SampleApp application opens:

-3. The ImageLabel control is based on a custom class that UFT One does not recognize.
-Therefore, it recognizes the button as a generic JavaObject object named ImageLabel, and the icon shown is the standard JavaObject class icon.
+The ImageLabel control is based on a custom class that is not recognized.
+Therefore, it the button is recognized as a generic JavaObject object named ImageLabel, and the icon shown is the standard JavaObject class icon.
 The label identification property is empty:

-2. The text box is based on a standard TextField class; therefore UFT One recognizes it as a JavaEdit test object.
-However, the label identification property is empty and UFT One does not recognize any adjacent controls as static-text controls.
+The text box is based on a standard TextField class; therefore it is recognized as a JavaEdit test object.
+However, the label identification property is empty and no adjacent controls are recognized as static-text controls.
 Therefore, the JavaEdit test object is named according to its class name—TextField:

-The ImageLabel control is a static-text control.
-You want UFT One to recognize this fact, and use the ImageLabel's label property as attached text for adjacent controls that do not have their own label property.
+You want the ImageLabel control to be recognized as a static-text control, and the label property to be used as attached text for adjacent controls that do not have their own label property.

 The ImageLabel displays an image file optionally accompanied by additional text.
 When the control does not display any text, the name of the test object that represents the control can be based on the name of the image file that the control displays.